sagemath/trac_to_gh/Issue 2673.md

 # Issue 2673: Upgrade mercurial to the 1.0 release.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2673

 Original creator: mabshoff